MrQR-me/docs/registration.md

 ![Free Account](/assets/images/MrQR_login_page.png "RESGISTER")

-Enter Your Valid Email Address and Password, review and Tick the Agree to our Terms & Conditions
+Enter Your Valid Email Address and Password, review and Tick the Agree to our Terms of Service & Privacy Policy then select REGISTER

 ![Free Account](/assets/images/MrQR_Register.png "RESGISTER")